What is Account-Based Marketing

-ABM has a way to turning attention to detail.
+ABM has a way of turning attention to detail.
 The nature of this marketing approach is highly personalized, so it immediately gets a client’s interest.

-Of course, the marketing and sales teams have to be capable for in-depth research of potential leads.
-When you get that matter covered, they will target clients based on their likelihood of converting, and they will develop personalized offer with high chances of good results.
+Of course, the marketing and sales teams have to be capable of in-depth research of potential leads.
+When you get that matter covered, they will target clients based on their likelihood of converting, and they will develop personalized offers with high chances of good results.